Do You Have A Fear Of Death?

 Do You Know What Happens When You Die?

-Since Christians Have No Fear of Death Should We Grieve?
+If We Have No Fear of Death Why Do We Grieve?

 The Death Of My Mom~

 I took care of my mom the last eight years of her life, so in a way, it seemed that I was grieving while she was still alive.

 Even though mom had medical issues such as diabetes, asthma, heart condition.
 She still was very alert mentally, and she managed to get around physically despite some pains in her knees and with her breathing.
 Mom had no real fear of death, I think partly because she was in physical pain for many years but still could enjoy her life.
 Isaiah 46:4

 The main reason that I have mentioned all of this is that each death may be similar.
 But at the same time so very different in how those who are left behind deal with their emotions of the loss.
 Here are some of my notes that I jotted down just after my mother said her last goodbye on the phone on the afternoon of December 31, 2014. ~ Bill Greguska